Laura Sandelson UKCP reg, MBACP, MA

 I work with adults on an individual basis and provide therapy for many issues, including depression, relationship difficulties, loss, trauma, stress and anxiety, poor self-image and life transition.
 You will be able to unburden yourself and explore difficult feelings and thoughts in a safe, confidential and supportive relationship, helping you find relief and resolution.

-As an integrative psychotherapist I am able to draw on a number of traditions including Psychoanalytic, Humanistic and Existential depending on your needs.
+As an integrative psychotherapist I am able to draw on a number of traditions including Psychoanalytic, Humanistic and Attachment theory depending on your needs.
 Usually we have an initial meeting to discuss more fully what’s on your mind and the type of therapy you need.
 I offer short-term (usually up to 12 sessions) and long-term work.
 Once we get started we meet once a week for fifty minutes.
 For long-term work I usually review things every three months.

 Training, qualifications & experience

 I hold a Master’s Degree in Integrative Counselling and Psychotherapy and an Advanced Diploma from Regent’s University, London and a Certificate in Counselling and Psychotherapy from the Westminster Pastoral Foundation (WPF).
 I am UKCP registered, a Member of the British Association for Counselling and Psychotherapy (BACP) and am on the BACP Register of Counsellors and Psychotherapists.
 I subscribe to the BACP Code of Ethics.
-I also hold a Masters Degree in International Relations.
+I also hold a Masters Degree in International Relations (Dist).